Elim ordering and matrix ordering

 Even though it is quite clear how to make an elimination ordering (matrix), the construction seems quite tedious and verbose.

 This "issue" is to make a decision about allowing "Elim(..)" in a ring definition or to propose "the right way" to construct an elimination matrix.

-#4 Updated by John Abbott about 4 years ago
+#4 Updated by John Abbott over 4 years ago